Who is behind this website?

 Paul Glasziou is a researcher and general practitioner concerned about gaps between the findings of high quality research evidence and everyday clinical practice.
 His work focuses on identifying and removing the barriers to reducing these gaps.
 He is the author of several books promoting the use of evidence to inform choices and decisions in healthcare, and he edited the BMJ’s journal Evidence-Based Medicine for many years.
 Between 2003 and 2010 he was director of the Centre for Evidence-Based Medicine in Oxford.
 Since July 2010 has been the National Health and Medical Research Council Australia Fellow at Bond University, Queensland.

-Andy Oxman works as a health services researcher in the Global Health Unit at the Norwegian instotute for Public Health, where he leads the Informed Healthcare Choices project.
+Andy Oxman works as a health services researcher in the Global Health Unit at the Norwegian instotute for Public Health, where he leads the Informed Health Choices project.
 His research over the past three decades has focused on ways of helping people to make informed choices about healthcare.
 Andy completed his medical training in the US in 1979.
 After that he worked as a general practitioner in northern Norway.
 He was at McMaster University in Canada from 1984 to 1994 before moving back to Norway.

 How we manage the content